Hamz-dev/Bootstrap-Portfolio/README.md

   Email: hamzah.ayed@hotmail.co.uk

 # Opporuntites for iprovment noted:
-  Mobile friendly - proportions of containers where inconsistant Background/border styling & colour - understanding how to apply How two bootstrap functions work together, (e.g - Nav Bar + Scrollspy)
+  Mobile friendly - proportions of containers were inconsistant.

+  Background/border styling & colour - understanding how to apply.

+  How two or more bootstrap functions work together, (e.g - Nav Bar + Scrollspy).